Salomé can now See the Way to a brighter future

 For 2 years, Salomé has been blind due to cataracts, which had robbed her of vision, leaving her isolated, struggling to care for her grandchildren and unable to read her precious bible.

-This month, thanks to CBM's supporters, Salomé had sight-saving surgery at CBM’s partner hospital in Rwanda, changing her life forever.
+In May of this year, thanks to CBM's supporters, Salomé had sight-saving surgery at CBM’s partner hospital in Rwanda, changing her life forever.

 Will you help other grandmothers like Salomé See the Way to a brighter future?